Using video ads to attract new players

 Tools, platforms and techniques to consider

-Evaluate platform categories based on audience, format and measurement needs.
-Social ad networks (Meta, TikTok, YouTube) provide powerful creative testing and integrated reporting.
-DSPs enable programmatic video across exchanges for granular targeting.
-CTV platforms and supply-side marketplaces are needed for OTT reach with premium inventory.
+Evaluate platform categories based on audience, format, measurement needs, and policy fit.
+Social ad networks such as Meta, TikTok, and YouTube provide useful creative testing environments and integrated reporting.
+DSPs enable programmatic video across exchanges for more granular targeting and inventory control.
+CTV platforms and supply-side marketplaces are needed for OTT reach, but they usually require more planning around creative quality, frequency, and market coverage.

-For creative production, use lightweight editing and templating tools to iterate rapidly—these support captioning, aspect-ratio variants and thumbnail testing.
-Tracking and attribution vendors range from tag managers and mobile analytics to server-to-server solutions and MMPs; choose tools that support postback or S2S to reduce reliance on client-side pixels.
+For creative production, lightweight editing and templating tools can speed up iteration while keeping assets consistent.
+They are especially useful for captions, aspect-ratio variants, thumbnail testing, and localized versions.
+Tracking and attribution vendors range from tag managers and mobile analytics platforms to server-to-server solutions and MMPs.
+Where possible, choose tools that support postback or S2S tracking so performance is not entirely dependent on client-side pixels.

-• Prioritise short test loops — iterate creative and targeting frequently.
+• Prioritize short test loops — iterate creative and targeting frequently.

 • Use A/B and multivariate testing on hooks, CTAs, and thumbnails.